edfcbz/task-api-rest-spring-360agency-test/README.md

   * 1.2 - GET request for http://localhost:8080/dealer/{dealerId} ( Show the Dealer details according **dealerId** informed and all Listing related )
   * 1.3 - GET request for http://localhost:8080/dealer/{dealerId}/{listingState} ( Show the Dealer by dealerId and Listing registered by listingState )
   * 1.4 - GET request for http://localhost:8080/dealer/name/{dealerName} ( Lists all dealers whose names match with the parameter, fully or not )
-  * 1.5 - DELETE request for http://localhost:8080/dealer/{dealerId} ( Delete Dealers by identification match with the parameter )
+  * 1.5 - POST request for http://localhost:8080/dealer ( Save the Dealer informed in  Body section )
-  * 1.6 - UPDATE request for http://localhost:8080/dealer ( Update the Dealer informed in  Body section using **dealerId** as key )
+  * 1.6 - PUT request for http://localhost:8080/dealer ( Update the Dealer informed in  Body section using **dealerId** as key )
-  * 1.7 - POST request for http://localhost:8080/dealer ( Save the Dealer informed in  Body section )
+  * 1.7 - DELETE request for http://localhost:8080/dealer/{dealerId} ( Delete Dealers by identification match with the parameter )

 * 2 - **Listing** endpoints
   * 2.1 - GET request for http://localhost:8080/listing  ( Show all Listing registered in the Database )